March 15, 2020

-In response, the government is cracking down with a newly proposed law that would require someone to have a certain amount of theological training before they can become a preacher or open a church.
+The government is responding with a newly proposed law that would require people to have a certain amount of theological training before they can become preachers or open a church.

-According to the law, religious leaders must currently submit professional qualifications from recognized and reputable Bible schools and provide a recommendation letter from a religious body.
-A church must also submit its constitution or doctrine and the names and phone numbers of 10 of its leaders, with copies of national registration cards for locals and immigration permits for foreigners.
-In addition, they must be cleared by the police and local council.
+Religious leaders must currently submit professional qualifications from recognized and reputable Bible schools and provide a recommendation letter from a religious body.
+A church also must submit its constitution or doctrine and the names and phone numbers of 10 of its leaders, with copies of national registration cards for locals and immigration permits for foreigners.
+The police and local council must clear them.

-When Veronica Mwandula’s father was sick, she says she visited a pastor in an unregistered church who asked her to pay him to anoint her father with oil.
-She says the pastor called the money she paid “seeds” and convinced her it was right to pay.
-She was also given a choice to purchase anointing oils.
+When Veronica Mwandula’s father was sick, she visited a pastor in an unregistered church who asked her to pay him to anoint her father with oil.
+The pastor called the money she paid “seeds,” she says, and convinced her it was right to pay.
+She also was given a choice to purchase anointing oils.
 The oils dubbed most “powerful” were the most expensive.

 Police are seeing an increase in the number of complaints coming in about clergy exploiting churchgoers.